evmar/retrowin32/README.md

 - 2023/08:
   [new blog post](https://neugierig.org/software/blog/2023/08/x86-x64-aarch64.html)
-  about new Rosetta-based emulation support. retrowin32 now can run on web, native with CPU emulation, or native x86.
+  about new Rosetta-based emulation support. retrowin32 now can run on web, native with CPU emulation, or Rosetta x86-64.
+(Native x86-64 ought to be relatively easy to add too.)
 - 2023/05:
   [new blog post](https://neugierig.org/software/blog/2023/05/retrowin32-async-dll-tracing-zig.html).
 - 2023/04: "monolife" demo now can sorta render first scene.